The ship of fools. 12th August 2021.

 I am not going to talk about Kohut!

-But is all this him telling me that he thinks that I idealize him?
+But is all this telling me that he believes that I idealize him?

-The picture of the people in the box, the travelling theatre is still in my mind and I am horrified that he would diagnose someone from how they responded to a picture.
+The picture of the people in the box, the travelling theatre is still in my mind and I am horrified that he would diagnose someone from how they responded to a picture!
 Not going to go there!
 I stay with the time-frame suggested by the painting, I am telling him that I see so much of psychotherapy as a rewrite of mediaeval concepts, Neoplatonism - the idea of pneuma and soul.
-And people have and always will beleive so many different things - and so we get then into epistemology, and as I'm Popperian - seeking refutations to move us forward - he sees this as being contrary.
+And people have and always will believe so many different things - and as seeking refutations to move us forward - he sees this as being contrary.

-So ~I switch subject, I'm explaining my research again and my view that it is important to consider the narratives people create to explain what has happened - and how tragic stories transform with alternative narratives - and my question, where does this fit in with how post traumatic growth takes place.
+So I switch subject, I'm explaining my research again and my view that it is important to consider the narratives people create to explain what has happened - and how tragic stories transform with alternative narratives - basically, this is often a part of how post traumatic growth takes place.

 I say - 'that's why this research is interesting"'

-Even if it was only one person ever - that would make it even more intresting!
+Even if it was only one person ever - that would make it even more interesting!

 I don't say that.